agrippaharfleur/grist-custom-widgets/batch-emailing/README.md

 ## Usage

 1. **Column Mapping**
-   - Map your email column in the widget configuration
+   - Email Column (required): Map your email column in the widget configuration
+   - Content Column (optional): Map a column containing email content to auto-fill the message
-   - The widget will automatically load emails from the mapped column
+   - The widget will automatically load emails from the mapped column and split comma-separated emails

 2. **Managing Recipients**
    - Remove recipients by clicking the × button
    - Restore removed recipients from the "Removed Recipients" section
    - Add additional recipients manually using the input field
+   - Multiple emails per cell: Use comma-separated format like email1@domain.com, email2@domain.com

 3. **Composing Email**
    - Enter your reply-to email address
-   - Write your subject and content
+   - Write your subject and content (or use auto-filled content from table)
    - Click "Compose Email" to open in your default email client
    - All recipients will be automatically added to BCC